What We Do

 EdPowerment addresses this challenge through three cornerstones across its programs: strengthening student core academics; teaching employability skills; and encouraging personal development.
 Only this combination can accomplish the desired outcome: Self-Reliance.

 English is pivotal to workplace success in Tanzania.
 EdPowerment emphasizes use of English as it supports instructional strategies at KIWOCE and chooses placements and academic reinforcement for its sponsored students.
-Additionally, EdPowerment works in multiple ways with the KIWOCE staff and our sponsored students when on breaks to advance critical thinking, problem-solving and basic math and other academic concepts.
+Additionally, EdPowerment works in multiple ways with the KIWOCE staff and our sponsored students to advance critical thinking, problem-solving and other academic concepts.

 Consciously understanding one’s own abilities, background and social environment is critical to advancement.
-Most of our students come from broken or troubled childhoods and family dysfunction with no access to professional mental health and counseling services.
+Most of our students come from broken or troubled backgrounds with no access to professional mental health and counseling services.
 EdPowerment addresses this reality as best we can so that our students can better cope with both personal and inter-personal difficulties.

 EdPowerment believes in student-centered learning.
 Whether in our sponsorship program or the KIWOCE Open School, we foster teaching methods and strategies that can turn passive learners into engaged participants.